Planning Your Retaining Wall Project

 Determining Wall Height

 A detailed understanding of the site elevations and grade changes are needed to determine wall heights.
 Starting at the lowest point, mark your grade changes in 1 ft.
-(25 mm) increments on the plan.
+(0.3 m) increments on the plan.
 Sketch in the drainage patterns.

 Cut and Fill